locuslab/edge-of-stability/README.md

 Within this output directory, the following files will be created, each containing a PyTorch tensor:
  - `train_loss_final`, `test_loss_final`, `train_acc_final`, `test_acc_final`: the train and test
  losses and accuracies, recorded at each iteration
- - `eigs_final`: the top 2 eigenvalues, measured every 100 (`eig_freq`) iterations.
+ - `eigs_final`: the top 2 eigenvalues, measured every 50 (`eig_freq`) iterations.

-We can plot the train loss, train accuracy, and sharpness, using the following matplotlib code:
+The following matplotlib code will plot the train loss, train accuracy, and sharpness.
 ```python
 import torch
 import matplotlib.pyplot as plt